Multiplexing NFC Antennas

 A demo project for demonstrating how multiple NFC antennas can easily be driven and multiplexed by a MFRC522 controller and a microcontroller

-Next I decided to make an interface that works with a Arduino Uno as that's still the starting point for most hobbyists.
-And if you're skilled enough to use other microcontrollers, you're probably skilled enough to make the necessary adjustments to this project to make it work for you.
-I also decided to keep using the MFRC522 as the Arduino library and HW interface will likely be the most familiar ones for the majority of hobbyists out there.
+Next, I decided to make an interface that works with an Arduino Uno, since it is still the starting point for most hobbyists.
+And if you’re skilled enough to use other microcontrollers, you’re probably skilled enough to make the necessary adjustments to this project to suit your needs.
+I also decided to keep using the MFRC522, since the Arduino library and hardware interface will likely be the most familiar options for the majority of hobbyists out there.

 I did a second test to time the execution of one full loop and the effect of having/not having a tag present.The code can be found at the bottom of this post.
 The results showed the following reading speeds/times: